-This therapy works by training brain activity rather than introducing medications, making it an option for patients who want a non-pharmacological approach.
+Prism works by training brain activity rather than introducing medications, making it a viable option for patients seeking a non-pharmacological approach.

 Neurofeedback is often used to help patients with PTSD regulate their stress response, but the same brain-training approach can also help with attention difficulties and emotional dysregulation.